ionic-team/ionic-framework/packages/core/src/components/back-button/readme.md

 The mode determines which platform styles to use.
 Possible values are: `"ios"` or `"md"`.
 For more information, see [Platform Styles](/docs/theming/platform-specific-styles).

+#### text

+string

+The text property is used to provide custom text for the back button while using the default look-and-feel